By Eric Johnson

 The AFCO Scheme

-Over the years the state of Utah (the state where the headquarters of the church is located) has been home to a number of fraudulent investment schemes, often with Latter-day Saints preying on trusting fellow members of their wards.
+Over the years the state of Utah (the state where the headquarters of the church is located) has been home to a number of fraudulent investment schemes, often with Latter-day Saints preying on trusting fellow members who attended their wards.
 Utah is, as the attorney general put it in 2019, the “fraud capital of the U.S.” Even the state’s web site warns Utahns to be aware of such deceit.
 (See here.)

 During the mid part of the 1970s through the early 1980s, Latter-day Saints Grant Affleck and Carvell Shaffer put together a real estate resort complex called “AFCO Enterprises,” which had been contrived from Affleck’s name.
 AFCO attempted to get Latter-day Saints to take out high interest loans on their homes so they could make money.
 Having a general authority such as Paul H. Dunn vouch for the company resulted in many Latter-day Saints letting down their guard and eagerly investing.